meatballs/notebook.nvim/README.md

 NOTE: There must be no unsaved changes in your buffer before these commands will work and neovim's Undo functionality will not reverse the changes made by these commands.

+### Autocommands
+The plugin provides User autocommands for your customisation:

+* `NBPreRender`: runs immediately before a notebook is rendered
+* `NBPostRender`: runs immediately after a notebook is rendered
+* `NBPreRenderCell`: runs immediately before each cell is rendered
+* `NBPostRenderCell`: runs immediately after each cell is rendered.

 ## Magma
 If you use the [magma](https://github.com/meatballs/magma-nvim) plugin, you can add the following to your neovim config: